srsapireddy/OpenLANE_EDA/README.md

 Mask 7 for N- implantation (lightly doped N-type) for NMOS Mask 8 for P- implantation (lightly doped P-type) for PMOS.
-Heavily doped impurity (N+ for NMOS and P+ for PMOS) is for the actual source and drain but the lightly doped impurity will help maintain spacing between the source and drain and prevent hot electron effect and short channel effect.
+Heavily doped impurity (N+ for NMOS and P+ for PMOS) is for the actual source and drain, but the lightly doped impurity will help maintain spacing between the source and drain and prevent hot electron effect and short channel effect.

 ![cell_5](https://github.com/srsapireddy/Images/blob/main/146.png?raw=true) </br>

 6. Source and Drain Formation = Mask 9 is for N+ implantation and Mask 10 for P+ implantation

-Channeling is when implantations dig too deep into substrate so add screen oxide before implantation The side-wall spacers maintains the N-/P- while implanting the N+/P+
+Channeling is when implantations dig too deep into the substrate so add screen oxide before implantation The side-wall spacers maintain the N-/P- while implanting the N+/P+

 ![cell_6](https://github.com/srsapireddy/Images/blob/main/147.png?raw=true) </br>